dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

   off-heap memory is used?
 I would guess not, but maybe it calls into OS functions to get total memory used?
   * DONE Rename
   * DONE Implement a C function to read a file and return a struct containing the contents (pointer of course) and line count
-  * Call the C function from Java
+  * DONE Call the C function from Java
   * From Java, read an entire directory
   * Allow user to enter a directory path as a commandline argument.
 This is the 'read' command.
   * Offer a 'read-safe' command which actually frees the memory